Nazmul Hassan

-Nazmul Hassan Papon (born 31 May 1961) is a Bangladeshi politician and cricket administrator.
-He is the president of the Bangladesh Cricket Board and the member of parliament for the Kishoreganj-6 constituency.
+Nazmul Hassan Papon (born 31 May 1961) is a Bangladeshi politician and a cricket administrator.
+He is a former Minister of Youth and Sports and a former Jatiya Sangsad member representing the Kishoreganj-6 constituency.
+He is also the former president of the Bangladesh Cricket Board.

 Personal life

-Nazmul Hassan Papon was born at the north Bhairab river in the Bhairabpur area, Kishoreganj, Bangladesh.
-His father, Zillur Rahman, was the president of Bangladesh, and mother is Ivy Rahman, a Bangladesh Awami League politician.
+Nazmul Hassan Papon was born at the north Bhairab River in the Bhairabpur area, Kishoreganj, Bangladesh.
+His father, Zillur Rahman, was the president of Bangladesh, and his mother is Ivy Rahman, a Bangladesh Awami League politician.
 He has two sisters, Tania Bukth and Tonyma Rahman.
-He completed his MBA from Institute of Business Administration, University of Dhaka.
+He was a former student of Government Laboratory High School, Dhaka.
+He completed his BSS from the Department of Public Administration, University of Dhaka and MBA from the Institute of Business Administration, University of Dhaka.

 Career

 As cricket administrator

-Hassan was unanimously elected as the president of Bangladesh Cricket Board in October 2013, succeeding AHM Mustafa Kamal who was appointed the Vice President of ICC.
-He is the first elected president of the board, his predecessors being appointed by the Government of Bangladesh.
+Nazmul Hassan was unanimously elected as the president of the Bangladesh Cricket Board in October 2013, succeeding AHM Mustafa Kamal, who was appointed the vice president of the ICC.
+He is the first elected president of the board, his predecessors being appointed by the government of Bangladesh.
 In the election, Papon competed with Saber Hasan Chowdhury.
-In 2021, he was re-elected as the Board president for the third term.
+In 2021, he was re-elected as the board president for a third term.
+On 21 August 2024, He announced step down as president of the Bangladesh Cricket Board.

-In 2018, he became the president of the Asian Cricket Council.
+In 2018, Nazmul Hassan became the president of the Asian Cricket Council.
 After a 3-year term, he was succeeded by BCCI Secretary Jay Shah in 2021.

 As politician

-He has been the member of parliament of Kishoreganj-6 constituency from Bangladesh Awami League since 2009.
+Nazmul Hassan was the member of parliament of Kishoreganj-6 constituency from Bangladesh Awami League since 2009 to 2024.

 Others

-He is the managing director of Beximco Pharmaceutical Limited and Shinepukur Ceramics Limited and a director of Beximco Group.
-He was the President of Abahani club for almost a decade.
+Nazmul Hassan is the managing director of Beximco Pharmaceutical Limited and Shinepukur Ceramics Limited and a director of Beximco Group.
+He was the president of Abahani club for almost a decade.
 He headed a subcommittee in the parliament formed to investigate the manufacturing practices of pharmaceutical companies in Bangladesh.

 Controversies

-He criticized Shakib Al Hasan and suspended him over discipline issues.

-Hassan has been involved in several controversies throughout his presidency of Bangladesh Cricket Board.
-He has often been alleged to force players to play including senior players like Shakib Al Hasan.
+Nazmul Hassan has faced multiple controversies during his tenure as president of the Bangladesh Cricket Board.
+He has been criticized for his disciplinary actions against players, including the suspension of cricketer Shakib Al Hasan.
+Nazmul Hassan has also been accused of pressuring players to participate in matches despite their injuries and difficulties.